Lorioux/remarkctl/README.md

 # Google Cloud Resources Remarker CTL (WIP)

 Remark CTL is a tool to automate the google cloud resources [bulk-]export into terraform (infrastructure as code).
-The tool helps replicating, side-by-side,  the Google Cloud resource hierarchy.
+The tool helps reproduce side-by-side  the Google Cloud resource hierarchy.
 Practitioners could leverage this tool for an accelerated, repeatable, automateable and manageable resource configurations export, and infrastructure updating - while ensuring IaC practice for any Terraform Supported Resources, either by terraform provider google (TPG) or google-beta (TPB).

 ## Core capabilities
 * Natively integrated with Terraform Plug-in Framework (TPF) only (at least for now)